Amina Dagi: Miss Austria 2012

-On March 30, 2012, Amina was crowned Miss Austria 2012 at the Casino Baden while representing Vorarlberg.
+On 30 March 2012 Amina was crowned Miss Austria 2012 at the Casino Baden while representing Vorarlberg.
 She competed at the Miss World 2012 pageant in China, and did not place in the semi-finals.

 Appointed as Miss Universe Austria 2015

-On October 15, 2015, Miss Universe Austria 2015 Annika Grill was replaced by Dagi after Grill announced that she could not compete at the Miss Universe 2015 pageant due to being the Austrian representative for Miss World 2015.
-She competed at the Miss Universe 2015 pageant in Las Vegas on December 20, 2015.
+On 15 October 2015 Miss Universe Austria 2015 Annika Grill was replaced by Dagi after Grill announced that she could not compete at the Miss Universe 2015 pageant due to being the Austrian representative for Miss World 2015.
+She competed at the Miss Universe 2015 pageant in Las Vegas on 20 December 2015 but failed to advance to Top 15.